Studio-Piot/fastapi-sdk/docs/model_controller.md

    - Handle empty arrays appropriately (they will deny all access)
    - Consider performance implications of large arrays
    - Use consistent data types in the array (all strings, all integers, etc.)
+   - Be aware that user queries on the same field will be intersected with ownership
+   - Design your API to handle 403 errors when users query for unauthorized values
 6. **Security**:
    - Validate claim values on the server side
    - Implement proper JWT token validation